codeface-io/SwiftObserver/readme.md

 - All the power of combining without a single dedicated combine function
 - Combined observations send one update per observable.
 No tuple destructuring necessary.
 - Optional variable types plus ability to map onto non-optional types.
 And no other optionals on generics, which avoids optional optionals and gives you full controll over value and update types.
+- Chain mappings together without creating strong references to the mapped objects, without side effects ("myterious memory magic") and without depending on the existence of the other mappings.
-- no protocols that you have to implement
+- No delegate protocols to implement
 - Variables are `Codable`, so model types are easy to encode and persist.
 - Pure Swift code for clean modelling.
 Not even dependence on `Foundation`.
 - Call observation and mappings directly on observables (no mediating property)